 The shoreline of Pigeon Lake provides direct fish habitat to the fish community.
-Any future development will avoid all in-water work and any new dwelling (cottages/houses, septic, garage) locations will not exceed the pre-existing cottage locations to protect the natural feature form and function.
+The proposed development will avoid all in-water work and any new dwelling (cottages/houses, septic, garage) locations will not exceed the pre-existing cottage locations to protect the natural feature form and function, with the exception of the dry-slip boathouse.